 This means that in IT support (as in other areas), it’s crucial for nonprofits to select their solutions carefully.

-To that end, we’ll take a look at two common modes of IT support for nonprofits to evaluate the benefits and drawbacks of each: onsite support and remote helpdesk support.
+To that end, we’ll take a look at two common modes of IT support for nonprofits to evaluate the benefits and drawbacks of each: onsite IT vs. remote helpdesk.

 Which service is better for nonprofits?

 Here’s our analysis.